On the Doppler distortion of the sea-wave spectra: Deep water case

-} Let us explore special case, when $\Phi(\zeta)$ is a quickly going down to zero function, like Phillips spectrum $\Phi(\zeta)=1/\zeta^4$.
-In this case we can take into account only first part of (~\ref{isotr_first_domain}) at $\lambda \ll 1/4$.
-Calculation of the spectrum decomposition is situated in Appendix ~\ref{appendix} and (\ref{app:isotr}) gives us the following result
+Let us explore special case, when $\Phi(\zeta)$ is a quickly going down to zero function, e.g. Phillips spectrum $\Phi(\zeta)=1/\zeta^4$.
+In this case we can take into account only the first term in Eq.~(\ref{isotr_first_domain}) at $\lambda < 1/4$.
+Calculation of the expansion of the spectrum correction is placed in Appendix~\ref{appendix_A} and (\ref{app:isotr}) gives us the following result

 where